 The majority of retail stores today are using a barcode system (and many more will implement a barcode system in the near future), therefore we recommend that you get a barcode if you want to sell your product in retail stores.
 You may also need a barcode if you want to sell your product online (stores such as Amazon and CD Baby require your product to have a barcode).

 It is usually necessary to have a different EAN-13 barcode for each different product variation (each different size, colour, design etc).
 Certain products, such as greeting cards or post cards, sometimes use just one barcode number (although often with a 2-digit supplement at the end – ie. EAN13+2 format).

 Barcode packages ordered through our website are sent to you via email automatically.
-The guarantee and images are sent as attached files (in 5 different formats – .eps, bitmap, tiff, jpeg & PDF).
+The guarantee and images are sent as attached files (in 4 different formats (jpeg, png, svg & pdf).
 The idea is then to incorporate whichever image format you like best into your product packaging.
 This can be done yourself, or your graphic designer can do it.
 Take a look at the barcode specifications before doing this.